AriFordsham/GHCWiki/dev-ops-group-charter.md

 ## Membership

+The founding members of the GHC DevOps Group are (alphabetically)

+- Mathieu Boespflug (Tweag I/O),
+- Manuel Chakravarty (Tweag I/O),
+- Simon Marlow (Facebook),
+- Neil Mitchell (Barclays Bank),
+- Simon Peyton Jones (Microsoft Research)
+  **WHO ELSE??**.

-The founding members of the GHC DevOps Group are (alphabetically) Mathieu Boespflug (Tweag I/O), Manuel Chakravarty (Tweag I/O), Simon Marlow (Facebook), Neil Mitchell (Barclays Bank), Simon Peyton Jones (Microsoft Research) **WHO ELSE??**.
-Any individual or organisation interested in contributing in any form is most welcome to contact any of the aforementioned persons or send email to manuel.chakravarty@….
+We seek other individuals or organisation interested in contributing in any form.
+Contact any of the aforementioned persons or send email to manuel.chakravarty@….

 For the moment, we explicitly refrain from specifying a more detailed long-term membership policy, but organisations that commit significant resources in kind or in cash can reasonably expect to be represented on the group.